-2. Annual Training Cruise
+- 2. Training Ship - a.

-a.
 Cruise Stipend

-In consideration of the fact that Administrators at the Massachusetts Maritime Academy may be required as a term of their employment to serve from time to time on the annual training cruise, the parties hereby agree that each administrator who serves aboard the training ship during the annual training cruise shall be paid a stipend therefor in the amount of Fifty-Two Dollars and Fifty-three Cents (\$52.53) for each day of the annual training cruise during the academic year 2011-2012 and each subsequent academic year; provided, however, that no such stipend or portion thereof shall be a part of the base salary rate of any such unit member.
+The Massachusetts Maritime Academy may require administrators as a term of their employment to serve from time to time on the training ship during cruise, dockside or shipyard status.
+The parties hereby agree that each administrator who serves aboard the training ship during cruise or shipyard status, on or after January 1, 2018, shall be paid a cruise stipend therefor in the amount of Fifty-Eight Dollars (\$58.00) f or each day of cruise or shipyard status.
+With effect on January 1, 2019, the cruise stipend shall be Sixty Dollars (\$60.00) for each day the administrator serves aboard the ship during cruise or shipyard status; provided, however, that no such stipend or portion thereof shall be a part of the base salary rate of any such unit member.